open-rsx/rsb-manual/common.rst

      Name or IP-address of the machine running the |project|
      TCP-socket-based server component.

+     Allowed values: a hostname or IP-address.

   .. envvar:: RSB_TRANSPORT_SOCKET_PORT

      Port on which the |project| TCP-socket-based server component listens.

+     Allowed values: a port number, i.e. an integer in the range [1, 65535].

   .. envvar:: RSB_TRANSPORT_SOCKET_SERVER

-     ``1``: this process should act the |project| TCP-socket-based server component; ``0``: this process should connect to the TCP-socket-based server; ``auto``: this process should try to determine whether there already is a TCP-socket-based server for the configured host-port combination and act as a server or client accordingly.
+     ``1``: This process should act the |project| TCP-socket-based server component.

+     ``0``: This process should connect to the TCP-socket-based server.

+     ``auto``: This process should try to determine whether there already is a TCP-socket-based server for the configured host-port combination and act as a server or client accordingly.